Bronstrom/Spotilight/docs/developer-docs.md

 #### Running the back-end the first time

-* Install all of the required dependencies recursively with the following command:
+* On a fresh clone/fork of Spotilight, open a new terminal session and navigate to `spotilight-api` within your local clone of clone/fork of Spotilight.
+Install all of the required dependencies recursively with the following command:

 ```
 pip install -r requirements.txt